UA Compatibility with Apple Silicon Macs

 - UA products are compatible with Apple Silicon systems when using the latest UAD and LUNA software.

 - UA FireWire devices are incompatible with Apple Silicon systems.
-All Apollo FireWire models are upgradeable to Thunderbolt; see the Thunderbolt Option Card promotion.
+All Apollo FireWire models can be upgraded to Thunderbolt.

 UAD installation on Apple Silicon Macs